devennn/devennn.github.io/about.md

 - Well, wise man said "to really understand something, summarize them".
 So, i write to summarize.

 ### Interest
-- How to prepare datasets for training
+- Data preprocessing - Trying to understand different ways of preprocessing data.
 - AI in agriculture

 ### More Information